 This association has, as founding partners, different entities, which promote and add value in the representation of traditions and emblematic festivals at European level, which are the following:

-The Italian Frederick II Foundation, Sicily, Italy, representing the municipalities of Palermo, Caltanissetta and Trapani
+– The Italian Frederick II Foundation, Sicily, Italy, representing the municipalities of Palermo and Caltanissetta

 – The Lenten Commission and Holy Week Celebrations in Braga, Portugal

 – The representations of the Passion of Christ in Skofja Loka, Slovenia

 – The Andalusian route Camiños de Passión, which represents the Holy Week celebrations of the municipalities of Alcalá la Real, Jaén; Baena, Cabra, Carmona, Lucena, Priego de Córdoba and Puente Genil, in the province of Córdoba; and still Écija, Osuna and Utrera, of the province of Seville